2004 Seattle Seahawks season: Week 6: at New England Patriots

 A week after losing to one participant in Super Bowl XXXVI the Seahawks fell to that game's winner as the Patriots reached a league-record 20th consecutive win (regular and postseason) 30–20.
 Matt Hasselbeck, a former Patriots ball boy whose dad Don Hasselbeck played in Foxboro alongside Steve Grogan, threw for 349 yards but was intercepted twice.
+This game marked the end of an 11-year hiatus between the Patriots and Seahawks dating back to 1993.
+The Seahawks would not return to New England until 2016.